lukew244/js-constructor-pattern/README.md

 You'll also write some code that uses this pattern to encapsulate behaviour.

+### Learning objectives

+1. Describe what a constructor function does.
+Describe what a constructor function's prototype does.
+2. Write a constructor function and prototype to encapsulate some behaviour.
+3. Explain the strengths and weaknesses of the constructor and prototype pattern as a way to encapsulate behaviour.

 ### Getting visibility

 A great way to understand code is to first tighten the loop, then get visibility.
 In this workshop, we'll practice getting visibility.
 As you go through the workshop, use `console.log()` to inspect the values of: